Make this modern spring floral hoop wreath using this easy DIY tutorial. Step by step instructions to make your own embroidery hoop wreath for spring!

 April showers bring May flowers, or how does the saying go?!
 All I know is that we have been sopped in with rain for weeks here in Northern California.
 And it’s not even April!
 So, even though we desperately need the rain, I am looking for hints of spring!

 I haven’t updated my porch since my Modern Valentine’s Day porch.
 I am still loving the layered doormats and bright pops of color.
 But I wanted to add a little taste of spring to this scene.
-So, I created this DIY: Modern Spring Floral Hoop Wreath.
+So, I created this floral hoop wreath.
 And let me tell you, this was one of the easiest wreaths to make and I just adore it!
 Let me show you how simple it is.

 - 3-5 faux flowers (I used a combination of peonies and ranunculus)